The-going/evlproject/content/core/user-api/proxy/_index.md

-to a peer process, assuming you don't want to deal with the hassle of the POSIX [shm_open(3)](http://man7.org/linux/man-pages/man3/shm_open.3.html) interface for sharing memory objects.  in this case, all this peer has to know is the name of the proxy which is associated with the mappable device.
+to a peer process, assuming you don't want to deal with the hassle of the POSIX [shm_open(3)](http://man7.org/linux/man-pages/man3/shm_open.3.html) interface for sharing memory objects.
+In this case, all this peer has to know is the name of the proxy which is associated with the memory-mappable device.
 It can [open(2)](http://man7.org/linux/man-pages/man2/open.2.html) that proxy device in _/dev/evl/proxy/_, then issue the [mmap(2)](http://man7.org/linux/man-pages/man2/mmap.2.html) system